Latest Articles

 I say this a lot: The first step in this dance is learning to recognise your body’s signals.
 Your body is constantly communicating with you, but in our busy lives, we often tune out these messages (or we never learnt how to listen to them).

 Try this: Next time you feel the urge to binge eat, pause for a moment.
 Take a deep breath and scan your body.
 What sensations do you notice?
 Tension in your shoulders?
-A knot in your stomach?
+A knot in your chest or stomach?
 Racing thoughts?

 These physical sensations are often signs that your nervous system is in survival mode.
 By learning to recognise these signals, you can start to intervene before a binge occurs.